jeremyforest/website/content/authors/jeremy-forest/_index.md

 highlight_name: true
 ---

 I am a neuroscientist interested in multidisciplinary approaches to understand biological and artificial networks in both academia and industry.
-More specifically my research focuses on bidirectional approaches beetween biological and artificial processes around
+More specifically my research focuses on bidirectional synergistical approaches beetween biological and artificial processes around
-1. How information is transformed and encoded
+1. How stimuli are transformed and encoded
-2.
+2. How they are encoded
+3. How they are retrieved

 Broadly speaking I am interested in the biological and computational mechanisms underlying learning and memory; from incoming sensory stimuli to how they are stored and retrieved in both biological and artificial networks.